tanviagwl98/Assistive_AI_FullStack_Project/docs/system-design-architecture.md

 ---

-# 18. File and Media Architecture
+# 31. File and Media Architecture

-Binary files should not be stored in PostgreSQL.
+Binary files should not be stored directly inside MongoDB for the core implementation.

 ```text
 Frontend